-Effective digital marketing can provide a challenge for many companies.
-According to Netcraft’s January 2019 Web Server Survey, there are now over 1,518,207,412 websites on the world wide web.
-This incredible saturation means that even more people now compete for top spots on the search engine results page (SERP).
-Your business can compete and succeed with these people after you read how ppc works in this blog post.
+Effective digital marketing can provide a challenge for many companies and marketers.
+According to Netcraft’s Web Server Survey, there are now over 1,518,207,412 websites on the World Wide Web.
+This incredible saturation means that even more people now compete for top spots on the search engine results pages (SERPs).
+Your business can compete and succeed with these searchers after you read how PPC works in this blog post.

 Google continues to change and update their algorithm.
 These changes occur in response to what a user searches, what he wants and the search engine’s attempts to maximize the user experience.
 This can make it difficult for websites to earn the important top positions on the SERP, but we’re here to help.

 At the same time, no brand can afford to give up on an online presence and having a sound online marketing strategy.
 According to Accenture, 94 percent of B2B buyers report that they use the internet before making a purchase.
 MineWhat similarly reports that 81 percent of customers do the same.
 Brands that do not have an online presence will be missing for these customers.

-Fortunately, PPC can provide brands with the opportunity they need to grow the rest of their digital marketing efforts.
-When used correctly, PPC can work with organic marketing to build the company name.
-If you have not used PPC before, here is exactly what you need to know about how PPC works.
+Fortunately, PPC marketing can provide brands with the opportunity they need to grow the rest of their digital marketing efforts.
+When used correctly, PPC advertising can work with organic marketing to build the company name.
+If you have not used Pay-Per-Click advertising before, here is exactly what you need to know about how PPC works.

 What is PPC?

-PPC stands for pay-per-click.
+PPC stands for pay-per-click, an online advertising model.
 It describes those ads seen on websites across the internet.
-Brands design these ads to target people looking at particular types of content or who searched for certain terms on the search engine.
+Brands design these ads to target people looking at particular types of content or who searched for certain, relevant keywords on the search engine.
 These ads appear for a variety of terms, such as local search terms: